What is the Debt Equity Ratio?

 Total liabilities and equity | 370,000 |

-In Example 2 above, debt is 180,000 and equity 60,000.
-Using the formula, the debt to equity ratio is given as follows:
+In this case debt is 180,000 and equity 60,000.
+Consequently using the formula, the D/E ratio is given as follows:

-Debt equity ratio = Debt / Equity Debt equity ratio = 180,000 / 60,000 Debt equity ratio = 3.00
+Debt equity ratio = Debt / Equity Debt equity ratio = 180,000 / 60,000 = 3.00

 - A highly geared business is more risky but will give greater returns to the owners provided cash and profit are managed correctly.

-Debt Equity Ratio and Debt Ratio
+Debt Equity Ratio vs Debt Ratio

 DER = Debt equity ratio = Debt / Equity